Statewide Cataloging Best Practices

 ILS and Discovery Layer Differences

-Within the scope of the Statewide Bibliographic Standards Committee and the 2022-2023 research phase of the LSTA grant, it became evident that there are numerous instances where local practice dictates the need for additional or alternative practices in order to assist in patron discovery.
+Within the scope of the Statewide Bibliographic Standards Committee and the 2022-2023 research phase of the LSTA grant, it became evident that there are numerous instances where tools in use at libraries, namely different ILS and discovery layers/OPACs, dictate the need for additional or alternative practices in order to assist in patron discovery.
 For example, while not considered a current best practice, several discovery layers in use by Wisconsin public library systems require the use of GMD (General Material Designation) in the title field.
 Until there is a statewide shared discovery layer or ILS, these practices will continue.

 Scope